carenaudo/Menipy/CODEXLOG.md

 **Task:** Continue with the plan by adding calibration features to allow setting pixel-to-millimeter scaling from a reference line in the image.

 **Summary:** Implemented an interactive `CalibrationDialog` that lets the user draw a line on the image and enter its real-world length.
 The dialog computes pixels-per-millimeter using `calibrate_from_points` from updated `utils.calibration`.
 The main window now launches this dialog via the Tools menu.
 Utility functions for conversions were added along with new tests.

+## Entry 9 - Batch Processing

+**Task:** Continue with the plan by implementing batch mode to process directories of images and export results.

+**Summary:** Added a functional `run_batch` in `src/batch.py` that loads each image, applies Otsu thresholding and morphological cleanup, counts contours, and collects basic stats into a pandas DataFrame.
+Results can be saved to CSV.
+Created `tests/test_batch.py` to verify batch processing and CSV output.